Old School New Body Summary$20.00

 The Old School New Body, aka F4X training system, is a no frills, simple and effective fitness program that has already helped scores of people get back into shape, lose fat, gain muscle and look younger.

 It is marketed for people over 35 and up to ripe old age, people over 60, 70 or more who are surprisingly responsive to appropriate training.
-However, the author stresses that it is just as effective for beginners or anyone who needs a solid workout protocol that does not put too much stress on joints and tendons.
+However, the program is just as effective for beginners or anyone who needs a solid workout protocol that does not put too much stress on joints and tendons.
 You’ll see why later.

 You should also check our Body Transformation Blueprint review.